 - Basting brush

-Dredge chicken tenders in the seasoned flour, then the buttermilk mixture, and back in the flour.
+- Dredge best breaded chicken tenders in the seasoned flour, then the buttermilk mixture, and back in the flour.
 Shake off excess buttermilk and flour.

-This recipe is also best served with our Instant Pot brown rice, and Basmati rice.
+This Nashville hot chicken tenders recipe is also best served with our brown rice in an Instant Pot and brown basmati rice in Instant Pot.

 Cooking in the Air Fryer

-Place coated chicken tenders in a single layer in the air fryer basket and cook for 12 minutes, flipping once at the halfway point.
+- Place coated tenders in a single layer in the air fryer basket and cook for 12 minutes, flipping once at the halfway point.

 Cooking in the Oven

-Preheat the oven to 425°F. Place chicken tenders on a greased baking sheet and bake for 15 minutes, or until golden brown and cooked through.
+- Preheat the oven to 425°F. Place tenders on a greased baking sheet and bake for 15 minutes or until golden brown and cooked through.

-Yes, you can make Nashville Chicken tenders without buttermilk.
+Yes, you can make it without buttermilk.
 To do this, simply substitute the buttermilk for milk and lemon juice.
 Get substitutes for buttermilk here.

-Yes, you can make these cast iron chicken tenders with chicken breasts.
-To do this, simply cut the chicken breasts into strips or tenders – see above for how to cut chicken breasts into tenders.
+Yes, you can make this recipe with chicken breasts.
+To do this, simply cut the breasts into strips or tenders – see above for how to cut chicken breasts into tenders.

-Nashville hot chicken is often served with a side of bread and pickles.
+This is often served with a side of bread and pickles.
 Because this allows you to enjoy the crispy, juicy chicken.
-Also, other sides that go well include mashed potatoes, tater tots, coleslaw, and green beans.
+Also, other sides that go well include tater tots, coleslaw, and green beans.

 Equipment